Some links in this post may be affiliate links

 Allow substancial growth of the rosette before transplanting the new Crassula multicava into individual pots after which you can begin routine care.

-Take 3-5 in. stem cuttings from a healthy Fairy Crassula and allow the cutting to dry out (callus) for a few days.
+Take 3-5 inches stem cuttings from a healthy Fairy Crassula and allow the cutting to dry out (callus) for a few days.

 Once callused, insert the lower cut end of the stem cuttings in moist, well-drained, rooting soil.